GregWickham/Reanimator/index.md

 The business owner probably chose that software package decades ago when it was state-of-the-art.
 The business has grown up around that software.
 The staff are trained and experienced in its use; and it's tightly integrated into their supply chain.
 Most important, that software contains the mission-critical data that keeps the business running.
 Replacing it would be costly and disruptive.
 To the owner, ripping out that "obsolete" software and replacing it looks like a huge, expensive headache.

-At the same time, the owner is well aware that technology has moved on.
+At the same time, the management team is well aware that technology has moved on.
 It would be great if they could integrate that old software with other, modern systems -- Ecommerce, mobile devices, web services, etc -- but **they just don't know how to do it**, because until now it hasn't been possible.

 # Reanimator